SAIS-S2S-Technology/Roadmap/README.md

 SAIS.Technology S2S is a launching student-to-student (S2S) learning platform on technology-adapted policy leadership located at the [Johns Hopkins Paul H. Nitze School of Advanced International Studies (SAIS)](https://www.sais-jhu.edu/).

-For the moment, we're only on GitHub.
-We're launching in September 2018 and will have our main website up by then.
+For the moment, we are only on GitHub.
+We are launching in September 2018 and will have our main website up by then.

 **This repository contains:**
 * two versions of a short presentation outlining our activities for [potential advisers](https://github.com/LeoQK/SAIS-Technology-S2S/blob/master/ADVISER%20deck.pdf) and [SAIS alumni](https://github.com/LeoQK/SAIS-Technology-S2S/blob/master/ALUMNI%20deck.pdf)
 * a selfcontained [overview](https://github.com/LeoQK/SAIS-Technology-S2S/blob/master/Overview.md) of SAIS.Technology S2S
 * a [readling list](https://github.com/LeoQK/SAIS-Technology-S2S/blob/master/Reading%20list.md) on technology and policy

-The presentation lays out who we are, what problems we aim to solve, what solutions we propose and how we want to partner with you.
+The presentation lays out who we are, what problems we aim to solve, what solutions we propose and what partnerships we seek.

 The overview contains details on our mission, tools and progress.

-The reading list gives you insights into what we're thinking about and how we're thinking about it.
+The reading list gives additional insights into what we are thinking about.

 ## Our mission